 - B.2.10.7 Be afforded the opportunity file an Appeal if services are denied that he or she thinks are medically indicated, and to be able to ultimately take that Appeal to an independent external system of review. - B.2.10.8 The right to receive medical and non-medical care from a team that meets the Enrollee's needs, in a manner that is sensitive to the Enrollee's language and culture, and in an appropriate care setting, including the home and community. - B.2.10.9 The right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - B.2.10.10 Each Enrollee is free to exercise his or her rights and that the exercise of those rights does not adversely affect the way the ICO and its providers or the State Agency treat the Enrollee. - B.2.10.11 The right to receive timely information about plan changes.
 This includes the right to request and obtain the information listed in the orientation materials at least once per year, and the right to receive notice of any significant change in the information provided in the orientation materials at least thirty (30) calendar days prior to the intended effective date of the change.
-See 438.10. - B.2.10.12 The right to be protected from liability for payment of any fees that are the obligation of the ICO. - B.2.10.13 The right not to be charged any cost sharing for any Demonstration services.
+See 42 C.F.R. § 438.10. - B.2.10.12 The right to be protected from liability for payment of any fees that are the obligation of the ICO. - B.2.10.13 The right not to be charged any cost sharing for any Demonstration services. - B.2.10.14 Be provided information on how to contact their Care Coordinator.